 References

-FAQs from users: 'Does artificial insemination involve the same risks as in vitro fertilization?', 'How many IUI cycles should you do before moving on to IVF?' and 'Which technique is best for single women or lesbian couples trying to get pregnant - IUI or IVF?'.
+FAQs from users: 'Does it help IVF if artificial insemination attempts have been previously performed?', 'Does artificial insemination involve the same risks as in vitro fertilization?', 'Is the success rate higher in AI or IVF?', 'Is AI or IVF more effective?', 'How many IUI cycles should you do before moving on to IVF?', 'Which technique is best for single women or lesbian couples trying to get pregnant - IUI or IVF?' and 'Are in vitro fertilization and artificial insemination the same thing?'.

 In our case, based on my problem (PCOS) and that of my hubby (20% sperm DNA fragmentation), doctor told me to give IUI a try but I said ‘no’, we would go straight for an IVF.
 I was 34 then and my odds of success with IUI were 15%, whilst those of IVF were 40% and the cost difference was not too abysmal… Besides, with IVF you are likely to have spare embryos that can be frozen for second IVF cycle in case the first one doesn’t work.
 The result was pregnancy!!!
 My baby is now 1.5 years old 🙂 Besides, IVF is the only way through which one can see whether she’s got high quality eggs or not.
 I don’t understand why people are advised to undergo IUI in the first place when they’re actually desperate at a psychological level.
 It’s like wasting their money…